ianloic/fuchsia-sdk/README.md

 Then do a build...

+The SDK build relies on the packages/gn/desc.py script, which hard-codes debug, so the build should be a debug build.

 ## Outputs

 The build produces the following outputs in an `sdk` directory under your output directory, for example